mirzaghaderi/IdeoKar/README.md

 ![IdeoKar2 – three-window layout](IdeoKar2.jpg)

-*Figure 1 – The three windows of IdeoKar2.*
+*Figure 1 – The three windows of IdeoKar2.
+Also the chromosomes can be traced manually, but here the chromosomes were traced using auto-trace option. the tracing can then inspected and manually justified by retracing single chromosome, repositioning the centromere, and renaming the chromosomes.*